Many tourists would transit either Penang or Kuala Lumpur on their way to Thailand for the main purpose of making tourist visa to enter Thailand.

 Therefore, it is better to do the visa so that you can stay about 60 days- previously when I enter Thailand on 28 February, I am allowed to stay until 29 April.
 Eventually I extended to end of May so I made 2 trips to the Burmese border in Mae Sai to chop my passport (and pay 500 baht each time to the Myanmar government- and that excludes the time and transportation fees I need to bear to get there).
 Therefore, if you ever exceed 28days, get the visa done to save the hassle.

-You need to go for visa application in the morning between 9.30am to 11.30am (don’t arrive too late at 11.30 am as the application may close for the day).
-When you arrive at the Thai embassy, show your passport to the guard and he will register your details on a log book.
-Then he will give you a form for you to fill up.
+You need to go for visa application in the morning between 9.30am to 11.30am (don’t arrive too late at 11.30 am as the application may close for the day as it is limited to about 130 persons per session).
+When you arrive at the Thai embassy, show your passport and documentation to the guard and he will register your details on a log book.
+Then he will issue a ticket number for you.

 Proceed into the consulate office like what you see the guy in photo below is doing.
 Take a number from the machine- the same number is given in a pair.
 Ensure you keep the number properly because one of the number will be retained and you need to produce it when you collect your passport the next day.
 Fill up the form while waiting.

 Then wait for your number to be called.
-Go to the counter and hand over your visa, form, photo and fees (if applicable).
+Go to the counter and hand over your visa, forms, going and returning tickets, photo and fees (if applicable).
 You may be asked for the purpose of the stay- state the purpose.
 Once your request is taken, the waiting number with a slip will be given to you.
 You need to produce the slip and the queue number when you collect the passport.

 Collection of passport: